Reduce waste Measures against waste

 Bulky waste, general waste

-The proportion of bulky waste in the headquarters has reduced by approx. 1.2 tonnes from 2020 to 2021 to a total of 7.2 tonnes.
-In 2020 and 2021, numerous old machines, tools, and furniture were permanently disposed of as part of lean management measures.
-The general waste portion decreased from 29.5t (2020) to 28t (2021).
+The proportion of bulky waste in the headquarters has reduced by approx. 1.2 tonnes from 2020 to 2021 to a total of 7.2 tonnes - and fell again in 2022 to 6.3 tonnes.
+In the course of lean management measures, numerous old machines, tools and furniture were finally disposed of in previous years.
+The proportion of residual waste fell from 29.5 t (2020) to 28 t (2021) and 27.3 t (2022).

 Input/output keys